-Core Tier 1 basic own funds decreased to DKK 346,516k in the period, driven by dividend payments not offset by profit for the year.
+Core Tier 1 basic own funds increased to DKK 451,154k in the period, mainly driven by profit from the operation.

 E.1.3 Eligible Own Funds to Cover the SCR

 Basic Own Funds to Eligible Own Funds

 Solvency II requires that basic own funds are first considered against availability rules, and then subjected to eligibility criteria based on both the SCR and capital structure.
 Eligible own funds are considered available to cover the SCR.
 The Company's basic own funds to eligible own funds reconciliation is shown below: